greenelab/deep-review/all-sections.md

 fundamentally reshaped
 [@mAXsmd43].
 Here, we
-seek to identify whether deep learning is an innovation that can induce a strategic inflection point in the practice of biology or medicine.
+seek to identify whether deep learning is an innovation that can induce a Strategic Inflection Point in the practice of biology or medicine.
 We structure the review with an eye on precision medicine.

 There are numerous examples where deep learning has been applied to biological